What Happened to NaNoWriMo

 Streaks keep you honest

 Every day you write, your streak grows.
 Miss a day, and it resets to zero.
 Simple, but effective.
-There's something powerful about watching a number climb and knowing you don't want to start over from day one.
+If your streak hits 14 days, losing it to one missed evening stings enough to make you open the doc.

 Progress feels real

 The charts update instantly.
-You can see your daily words, your total count, your average pace, and how many days are left until your deadline.
-It's everything that made NaNoWriMo's progress bar motivating, but available every single day of the year.
+You see today's word count, your running total, your average daily pace, and how many words you need per day to hit your deadline.
+All of it, every day of the year.

 You can break it into pieces